MemberPress vs. MemberMouse: a comparison

 The social login feature is nice to have because your customers and clients have likely seen this type of login before, it saves them from having to remember yet another password, and makes access to your materials even easier.

-MemberPress offers three plans as well, but they do have feature limitations you’ll need to be aware of.
+MemberPress offers four plans as well, but they do have feature limitations you’ll need to be aware of.
 Because of this pricing structure, you’ll want to know exactly which features you plan on implementing in your set up because it will impact which plan is best for you.